-The optometry office in Doctors Clinic, Crockett County \$111,000 college scholarship Hospital, will be closed from Wednesday, Nov.
+The optometry office in Hospital, will be closed from Wednesday, Nov.
 28, through Sunday, Dec.
-9, Dr. Mitchim will be attending post-graduate clinical instruction in New De---0--
+9. Dr. Mitchim will be attending post-graduate clinical instruction in New De---0--

 WORKING MOTHERS!
-Child awards of \$500 to \$5,000. care, weekdays in my home.
+Child care, weekdays in my home.
 Ph.
-392-3461.
+392-3461 tion of increased emphasis on the mutually shared responsibiin the program's title for the

-Betty Crocker Tests To Be Held Here Tue.
+Betty Crocker Tests